openvcloud/docs/docs/Statistics/Statistics.md

 ![](Rx.png)

-The second panel shows shows the average, minimum and maximum amount of transmitted data for all physical nodes and the details per physical node:
+The second panel shows shows the average, minimum and maximum amount of transmitted data for all physical nodes, and the details per physical node:

 ![](Tx.png)